mechandansinha/Techblog/content/Hello World - 101.md

 ## Creating a separate github account

 I already have one [website](https://mechanicalcoder.github.io) running from my [main github account](https://github.com/mechanicalcoder).
-Earlier I thought I could serve my techblog from the same repository by creating a sub-folder but ghpages could generate the webpage.
+Earlier I thought I could serve my techblog from the same repository by creating a sub-folder but ghpages couldn't generate the webpage.
 Github is quite smart to know that the website files lie within the <i>output</i> folder.

 So I had to make a [separate Github account](https://github.com/mechandansinha) where I could push just the <i>output</i> folder in the repository named <i> username.github.io </i>.